ansible/ansible/docs/docsite/rst/user_guide/playbooks_module_defaults.rst

 .. versionadded:: 2.7

 Ansible 2.7 adds a preview-status feature to group together modules that share common sets of parameters.
+Ansible 2.10 adds support for groups to be defined in collections.
 This makes it easier to author playbooks making heavy use of API-based modules such as cloud modules.

 +---------+---------------------------+-----------------+
 | Group   | Purpose                   | Ansible Version |